yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/docs/development/tickets/TicketsInitalPlaning.md

   - Implement client-side form validation
   - Connect authentication forms to backend API
   - Implement token storage and usage for authenticated requests

+## **Next Steps**
+- Review the missing documentation tickets and assign responsibilities to ensure all necessary documentation is created.
+- Ensure that existing tickets are up-to-date and reflect the current project status.